AAP127/cse15l-lab-reports/index.md

 ![SSHLogin](SSHLogin.PNG)

+*The ssh command, followed by your account name is how you will log in.

 ## 3. Trying Some Commands
 Now that you are connected to the server, you can try running some commands.
 Useful ones to try could include: